rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-raft-commit-timeout</code></td>
 		<td>Raft commit timeout.
-		    <br><br>Specifies the time without an Apply operation before the leader sends an AppendEntry RPC to followers, to ensure a timely commit of log entries.
+		    <br><br>Specifies the time without an Apply operation before the Leader sends an AppendEntry RPC to Followers, to ensure a timely commit of log entries.
 </td>
 	</tr>
 	<tr>